Lucas-Mafra/spotify-to-ytmusic/README.md

 3. Filter the requests by searching for → https://music.youtube.com/youtubei/v1/
 4. Find a POST request and copy its request headers.

-Before doing this, open your terminal and run:
+After doing this, open your terminal and run:

 ```
 ytmusicapi browser